WHY CATHOLICS HAVE MORE FUN THAN PROTESTANTS WHILE STUDYING EARLY CHURCH HISTORY (PART II)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every single Church Father believed the bread really became the Body of Christ.
 Every single Church Father looked to the authority of the Catholic Church for truthful teaching.
-Not one Church Father (nor one Christian) endorsed the interpreting of Scripture apart from the Church united to Rome.
+Not one Church Father (nor one Christian individual) endorsed the interpreting of Scripture apart from the Church united to Rome.

 St. Jerome?
 He, too, believed Christians, by definition, must be in union with the pope: "I follow no leader but Christ and join in communion with none but your blessedness [Pope Damasus I], that is, with the chair of Peter.
 I know that this is the rock on which the Church has been built" (Letters 15:2 [396 A.D.]).